CurtisNewbie/curtisnewbie.github.io/_posts/2024-06-24-learning-langchain.md

 With all the Loader, Splitter, Embeddings, Vector Database and Retriever setup, we can construct a chain that automatically complete the context for the LLM model.

-The prompt template is slightly different, it now contains a context section for the LLM model.
+The prompt template is slightly different, it now contains a context section for the LLM model (It's copied from LangSmith).
 The content of `{context}` actually comes from the vector database using the Retriever that we just created.

 The `RunnablePassthrough()` does nothing, it just passes the query to `{question}` section.